Are you the Undergraduate of the Year for Excellence Through Adversity?

 - have the right to work in the UK after graduation

-- be available to attend a two-day assessment centre on 4 and 5 March 2021 and accept the prize of a summer internship with Rolls-Royce
+- be available to attend a two-day assessment centre on specific dates and accept the prize of a summer internship with Rolls-Royce.

 What makes an award winner?